Saartje87/pbjs-0.6/docs/PB-$.md

 ### getStyle

-Get css style from elements.
+Get css style from the first element in the set.

 > Both camelcase (fontSize) and css case(font-size) are supported.

-> If retuned value is a pixel value, it will be returned as an integer.
+> Pixel values will always be returned as a number.

 > First the inline styles are evaluated, then the computed values.
+If seconds argument if specified as true it will only use the calculated value and skip inline style.

 ###### Signature
 ```js